treyt3n/vile/docs/privacy.md

 ## Data Usage

 Username and nickname changes are stored to provide functionality necessary for the `,names` command.
-Message content vectors are necessary to provide Wordcloud images that are used to visualized a user's most said words.
+Message content vectors are necessary to provide Wordcloud images that are used to visualize a user's most said words.
 All other items collected above are used to provide essential functionality of that bot for it to run stable.

 ## Data Removal